• Skip to primary navigation

 Ploughman's Open Sandwich

-So taking inspiration from my Anglo/Danish roots I decided to do a mash up of a Ploughman’s Lunch which has always been a favourite of my dad’s and a Danish Open Sandwich which of course my mum is an expert at making!
+So taking inspiration from my Anglo/Danish roots I decided to do a mash-up of a Ploughman’s Lunch which has always been a favourite of my dad’s and a Danish Open Sandwich which of course my mum is an expert at making

-Danish open sandwiches are often made on a bed of lettuce but I decided to make this Ploughman’s Open Sandwich on a bed of watercress as I love the pepperiness it brings and it’s so tantalizing on the taste buds!
+Danish open sandwiches are often made on a bed of lettuce but, I decided to make this Ploughman’s Open Sandwich on a bed of watercress as I love the pepperiness it brings and it’s so tantalizing on the taste buds!

 The joy of open sandwiches is that they are lower in calories as you only have one slice of bread and the “filling” becomes the star of the show and is visually much more appealing and appetising.
-If you’re having a friend over for lunch impress them with an open sandwich as they so easy to make!

 Ploughman's Open Sandwich